LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 )
 ```
-Note: We have specified the path of the Cucumber report, which we want it to generate it under target folder.
+Note: We have specified the path for the Cucumber report, which we want to generate under the 'target' folder.

-Run Test Runner and check HTML report output in target/cucumber-reports folder
+Run Test Runner and check HTML report output inside target/cucumber-reports.

 ### Cucumber JSON Report
 For JSON reports, add **json:target/cucumber-reports/Cucumber.json**  to the @CucumberOptions plugin option.